 Effective educators are proven to be the single most important school based factor in moving the achievement needle, in closing achievement gaps and giving every student a chance to succeed.
 In order to meet the needs of every student, all educators need frequent opportunities for professional growth, including ongoing feedback and targeted professional development.

-In support of these goals, CLF developed the SB 191 Implementation Support Planning Tool to help school districts implement new educator evaluation requirements.
+In support of these goals, CLF developed the Educator Evaluation Planning Tool to help school districts implement new educator evaluation requirements.

 Why was this tool created?